Foden NC: Production

 Only seven prototype vehicles were completed, with an eighth, partially completed bus used by Foden for testing alternative chassis types.
 The Greater Manchester Passenger Transport Executive purchased two, one of which had been used by Foden as an experimental testbed, while one each was delivered to three of Britain's passenger transport executives in West Yorkshire, the West Midlands, and South Yorkshire, the latter of which was the only Foden NC built with an East Lancs dual-door body.
 The other two buyers were municipally-owned Derby City Transport and National Bus Company subsidiary Potteries Motor Traction (PMT), each purchasing one.
-Ten were provisionally ordered by Cleveland Transit, however the deal fell through following Foden's takeover by Paccar, with Cleveleand instead ordering Dennis Dominators.
+Ten were provisionally ordered by Cleveland Transit, however the deal fell through following Foden's takeover by Paccar, with Cleveland instead ordering Dennis Dominators.

 Production of the Foden NC ceased around the time Foden Trucks entered receivership due to an economic downturn, which coincided with a crowded market for new double-decker chassis including products such as the Dennis Dominator, the Leyland Olympian and Titan, the MCW Metrobus and the Volvo Ailsa B55 and Citybus.
 Chassis manufacturing rigs and facilities initially retained by Northern Counties in the event demand for the Foden NC chassis arose.
 Most of the vehicles experienced shorter than average working lives, although the two supplied to the West Midlands and West Yorkshire PTEs still exist in preservation, while the sole NBC example was scrapped by PMT's successor First Potteries in late 2000 after a long period in outside storage.